COVID ‘Stay Safe’ principle also works for responsible sex

 |0

-This work, COVID ‘Stay Safe’ principle also works for responsible sex, by Graham Snodgrass, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, COVID ‘Stay Safe’ principle also works for responsible sex, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT